m0bar3z/react-babel-webpack-typescript-setup/README.md

 - `src/`: Contains the source code for the React application.
 - `dist/`: Output directory where bundled JavaScript files are generated.
 - `webpack.config.js`: Webpack configuration for bundling the project.
-- `babel.config.js`: Babel configuration for transpiling JavaScript and TypeScript code.
+- `.babelrc`: Babel configuration for transpiling JavaScript and TypeScript code.
 - `tsconfig.json`: TypeScript configuration for the project.

 ## Available Scripts

-- `npm start`: Starts the development server.
+- `yarn dev`: Starts the development server.
-- `npm run build`: Builds the project for production.
+- `yarn build`: Builds the project for production.

 ## Technologies Used